plan-systems/permissions-model/README.md

 ## Shamir Secret Sharing

 Enter [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
 In this algorithm, a secret is divided into multiple parts and the parts are distributed to the users.
 Any "threshold value" _n_ of the parts can be used to decrypt anything encrypted with the secret, where the value of _n_ is configurable at the time the key is generated.
+This algorithm is often used to require multiple people to collaborate to decrypt something (like having 2 people "turn their keys" to launch the missiles from a submarine).
+But in our case we can use a threshold value of 1 to allow any single peer to decrypt.

 Shamir Secret Sharing has been demonstrated in successful open source commercial products such as [Hashicorp's Vault](https://www.vaultproject.io/).
 Much like in Vault, we'll rely on Shamir Secret Sharing to perform "envelope encryption" for all data stored on the chain.